Remove-Background-ai/rembg.js/README.md

     onUploadProgress
 }).then(({ outputImagePath, cleanup }) => {
     console.log('path', outputImagePath);
-    // if called, it will cleanup your removed background image cleanup();
+    // if called, it will cleanup (remove from disk) your removed background image
+    // cleanup();
 });
 ```